qmlnet/qmlnet/README.md

     }

     /// <summary>
-    /// QML can also pass QML/C++ objects that can be invoked from .NET
+    /// Qml can also pass Qml/C++ objects that can be invoked from .NET
     /// </summary>
     /// <param name="qObject"></param>
     public void TestMethodWithQObject(dynamic qObject)